langfob/tzar/README.md

                                     )
 ```

--   Second, we would make a **function call** something like this one at the R prompt to run the program under tzar emulation:
+-   Third, we would make a **function call** something like this one at the R prompt to run the program under tzar emulation:

 ``` r
 run_mainline_under_tzar_or_tzar_emulation (